 Changes in arctic fox population size, migration patterns and the dynamics of intermediate host of parasites are likely to affect the prevalence of zoonoses in Svalbard.
 Decreased extent of sea ice will cause less influx of rabid foxes from locations outside Svalbard (like Siberia).
 The prevalence of Echinococcus multilocularis will depend on the fate of the population of sibling voles in a warmer climate.

 Expected effects of climate change and management decisions on arctic fox in Svalbard.
 The model predicts three climate impact paths.
 One works though decreased sea ice extents reducing arctic fox migration and exploitation of marine resources in winter.
-The two other pathways work indirectly though variable climate impact on availability of key terrestrial prey species, reindeer and geese.
-All changes in arctic fox population density, movements as well intermediate hosts are likely to influence the prevalence of zoonoses (like rabies and Echinococcus multilocularis)
+The two other pathways work indirectly though variable climate impact on availability of key terrestrial prey species, like reindeer and geese.
+All changes in arctic fox population density, movements as well intermediate hosts are likely to influence the prevalence of zoonoses (like rabies and Echinococcus multilocularis) in Svalbard.